duansq1999/Markdown/Academic/Introduction_to_Essays.md

 - Two parts
   - topic and controlling idea
-- Must support the thesis statement
+- Must support the thesis statement(must be specific!)
 - Must have keywords and/or a transition
-- Avoid pronouns
+- Avoid pronouns!